mbluck/College-Dropout-Prediction/README.md

 <b>EDA.ipnb</b> is the exploratory data analysis.

-<b>inferential_analysis.ipnb</b> interprets the data and explores the relationships betweeen the features and the target.
+<b>Inferential analysis.ipnb</b> interprets the data and explores the relationships betweeen the features and the target.

 <b>logreg.ipnb</b> builds the predictive model.